 Travelers have to register online before coming to Austria and provide personal information (name, contact details, place of stay, date of entry and departure etc.).
 Here you can find the official online form, available in English and German.

-As of Friday, January 15, electronic registration online before entering Austria will become mandatory.
+Since January 15, electronic registration online before entering Austria has been become mandatory.

 The pre-travel clearance online form serves this purpose.
 The following information is collected:

 - Residential or residence address in Austria, or address of quarantine

 - Date of entry and date of departure

 - Means of transport / vehicle used for entry (optional)

 - Countries visited in the last 10 days

 If the quarantine address differs from your normal residence address in Austria, this must be indicated.
 The data will be stored for 28 days from the date of entry.
 After that, the data will be deleted.

 Quarantine exceptions (mentioned in § 4 and § 5 (5)) apply for: